50 Best Football Logos: Soccer's Sporting Identity

 The Evolution of Football Logos

 As we know, football logos are made in all different shapes and sizes.
 However, they're not forever.
 Many clubs have modified their logos to balance tradition with modernity.
-2017 for example, Juventus went through a dramatic rebrand, a bold move into minimalist design that drew both praise and controversy among fans.
+In 2017, for example, Juventus went through a dramatic rebrand, a bold move into minimalist design that drew both praise and controversy among fans.

 In today's digital world, logos need to work across many platforms.
 An excellent football logo should fit perfectly on a massive stadium display one day and as an avatar on social media sites the next.
 This has resulted in more straightforward, more adaptable designs being created.
 But simplicity doesn't mean a lack of identity – just look at how much symbolism Liverpool was able to incorporate into their streamlined logo!